kunmi5/Awesome_Store_Sales/README.md

 group by department;
 ```

-_List the project names and employee names for projects that started in 2024._
+#### List the project names and employee names for projects that started in 2024.

++ Insight: _Helps in understanding recent project launches and staffing patterns in the current year._
 ```sql
 select first_name, last_name, project_name,start_date
 from ((project_details as p